 There are many other forms of planned gifts which future pages will describe.

-Retirement Plans, Trusts (of many kinds), and even gifts which can return life-time income to the giver or family generations.
+Retirement Plans, Trusts (of many kinds), and there are even gifts which can return life-long income to the giver or family generations.

 If you would like to consider a planning a gift from your estate, please contact the Church.
 Church officers are happy to work with your legal advisors.
 As always, the Church of The Covenant suggests that these advisors are in the best position to assure you every advantage to be gained from your gift.